BioAro Announces a Medical and Computing Breakthrough by Launching the 'World's Fastest' Real-Time Genomic Software 'PanOmiQ'

 PanOmiQ completes Whole Genome Sequencing analysis with a clinical report in 7 hours.

-CALGARY, AB, April 25, 2024 /PRNewswire/ - BioAro, a pioneer in genomic research and technology, is set to officially launch PanOmiQ, a revolutionary software that will redefine the landscape of genomic analysis globally by providing real-time insights into the complexities of the human genome.
+DUBAI, UAE, April 30, 2024 /PRNewswire/ -- BioAro, a pioneer in genomic research and technology, is set to officially launch PanOmiQ, a revolutionary software that will redefine the landscape of genomic analysis globally by providing real-time insights into the complexities of the human genome.
 With unparalleled speed, precision, and versatility, it promises to transform healthcare worldwide.
 The Global launch of PanOmiQ software will take place during the Precision Medicine Expo on May 9th, 2024, at Dubai World Trade Center, UAE.

 BioAro's, Founder and CEO, Dr. Anmol S. Kapoor, shared "Our team at BioAro are committed to pushing the boundaries of genomic research and technology through real-time genomic testing and analysis to provide enhanced quality of life and Healthspan.
 With the launch of PanOmiQ, we are ushering in a new era of precision medicine, where every patient receives tailored treatments based on their unique genetic makeup."